Haystack-Reviews/android-rating-library-tester/README.md

 Currently the libraries are minimally configured.

-I first wanted to hear what would be helpful to you before adding more features.
+I first want to hear what would be helpful to you before adding more features.

 Make sure to follow [Google's Ratings/Reviews guidelines](https://play.google.com/about/storelisting-promotional/ratings-reviews-installs/) when you prompt users to rate your app.

-Development of this test app is live streamed on (GitDuck)[https://gitduck.com/sgallese]
+Development of this test app is live streamed on [GitDuck](https://gitduck.com/sgallese).

 ![](https://raw.githubusercontent.com/Haystack-Reviews/android-rating-library-tester/master/screenshots/rating.gif)